lucliscio/flatnuke-cookie-law/README.md

 # flatnuke-cookielaw
-Make Flatnuke compliant to EU Cookie law
+Make Flatnuke to be compliant with EU Cookie law.